 Lachenalia patula is found on quartz hillsides in the northwest Cape.
 Photos by Andrew Harvie.

 Lachenalia violacea is distributed in the northwest Cape where it is found in various habitats, but often in rocky places.
-Photos taken September 2006 by Mary Sue Ittner.
+Photos were taken September 2006 by Mary Sue Ittner.

 Moraea bolusii grows on rocky flats and hills in thin sandy soils.
-Photos taken by Andrew Harvie northeast of Springbok.
+Photos were taken by Andrew Harvie northeast of Springbok.

 Moraea fugacissima (syn.
 Galaxia fugacissima) is found on wet sand and clay flats from Namaqualand to Humansdorp.
 Photo taken by Cameron McMaster near Kamieskroon.